flother/landnr/README.md

 Each building in the country should in theory be uniquely identifiable by a its street address and landnúmer, although in practice this isn't true because the data isn't accurate enough.
-Hence the building id, also provider by Þjóðskrá, which does uniquely identify a building.
+Hence the building id, also provided by Þjóðskrá, which does uniquely identify a building.

 This file is a version of the Staðfangaskrá (address registry) provided by